zhudafa/STCCA-L/README.md

-Code for Sparse Tensor Canonical Correlation Analysis: New Formulation and Convergent Algorithm
+Code for Sparse Tensor CCA via Manifold Optimization for Multi-View Learning

 You can run try_3sources.m to see the performance of TCCA-L on the 3sources dataset.